UoB-COMSM0166/2026-group-16/docs/GameIdeas.md

 - **Bug vs Feature** — classic developer humor; every “feature” is secretly a bug.
 - **MEOW vs BARK** — simple, direct, and playful.
 - **PAW‑WER STRUGGLE** — pun on “power struggle” + paws.
+- **GODS OF CODING** -- characters of legendary figures involved in each round of battle
+- **CLASH OF CODES** -- game developed with heavy CS context and developer humor